Walk INN - 16 Holywood Road, Belfast BT4 1NT

 As of January 2019, there were 2,431 homeless children in temporary accommodation in Northern Ireland.

-“I wish we had a place with a back garden, they stop people coming into hostels to visit stuff you can’t really do your own thing,” he said.
+“I wish we had a place with a back garden, they stop people coming into the hostels to visit and stuff and you can’t really do your own thing,” he said.

 “All this is doing is holding us back.”